 IRS Reporting Tasks for QCDs.
 There is no special reporting for QCDs by the IRA custodian.
 Many times IRA accountholders and their tax advisors think the IRA custodian should be preparing the Form 1099-R to show the distribution as being tax-free.
 This is not the IRS procedure.
 A QCD is to be reported as a "normal" distribution since you are older than age 591⁄2.
 You will be required to complete lines 4a and 4b of your federal income tax return.
 The general rule is that most IRA distributions are fully taxable so line 4a is left blank and the taxable amount is inserted on line 4b.
 An exception applies to QCDs.
-If the total distribution is a QCD, enter on line 4b.
-Enter QCD next to line 4b.
-If only part of the distribution is a QCD, enter the part that is not the QCD on line 4b.
-Enter QCD next to line 4b.
+If the total distribution is a QCD, enter 0 on line 4b and write QCD next to line 4b.
+There QCD next to line 4b.

 4.5.J (8) Special Rules for Certain Lifetime Income Investments.
 A direct trustee-to-trustee transfer is authorized for certain lifetime income investments or a qualified plan distribution annuity.
-Such investments may be held by a defined contribution plan, a 403(b) plan or governmental 457(b) plan.
+Such investments may be held by a defined contribution plan, a 403(b) plan or a governmental 457(b) plan.
 However, if such investments are no longer authorized to be held as an investment option under the plan, such investments may be transferred to another employer plan or an IRA.